What needs to happen to fix the housing market? Experts have some suggestions

 High mortgage rates continue to push buyers out of the market.
 Average monthly payments for potential homeowners reached a record high of $2,656, according to real estate brokerage Redfin.

-NAR’s Yun told The Hill he expects a rate hike at this week’s meeting but noted that the mortgage market will have already adjusted in anticipation.
+Yun told The Hill that he expects a rate hike at this week’s meeting but noted that the mortgage market will have already adjusted in anticipation.

 “If the Fed says this could be their last interest rate hike, mortgage rates actually could go down as they try to price in the future activity,” Yun said.